NUSGreyhats/write-ups/_posts/2015-10-12-ASISCTF-Final-2015-Ultra-Compression-(Web-125).md

 ---

+# Our solution

-Here we are told to go to a webpage to find the flag.
+Here we were told to go to a webpage to find the flag.
 Going to the webpage shows an ultra compression service with the ability to upload files.

 ![]({{site.url|append: site.baseurl}}/img/res/asis/ucs/service.png){: height="auto" width="600px"}